Ockel Sirius B

 Ockel Sirius B is a pocket PC.
-Its makers claim it is the smallest portable Windows 10 PC.
+The makers claim it is the smallest portable Windows 10 PC.
 The Ockel Sirius B is a co-production of Ockel Products and Avanca International, both based in The Hague, Netherlands.

 Overview

 The Sirius B was launched on October 28, 2015.
-A quad-core Intel Atom processor, 2 GB of RAM, 32 GB internal storage and Intel HD graphics.
+It has quad-core Intel Atom processor, 2 GB of RAM, 32 GB of internal storage, and Intel HD graphics.